Shipping Fast With Continuous Deployment

 With manual deployment, you’re not shipping new features and fixes as quickly as you should.

-Building and distributing your application manually slows down your development process regardless of your team size.
+Building and distributing your application manually slows down your development process regardless of how big your team is.
 Even in small product teams of around five people, automated build pipelines make everyone’s work easier and reduce unnecessary communication.
 This is especially important for remote companies.

 Continuous Deployment also allows you to introduce standards and best practices focused on improving the overall performance of the application, such as leveraging Hermes to optimize app startup time.
 With all the steps required for the deployment in a single place, you can ensure that all releases are done the same way and enroll company-wide standards.

-When it comes to automating the deployment of mobile applications, there are two ways to go.
+When it comes to automating the deployment of mobile applications, there are a few established ways to go.

 One way is to write a set of scripts from scratch by interacting with <rte-code>xcode<rte-code> and <rte-code>gradle<rte-code> directly.
-Unfortunately, there are significant differences between the tooling of Android and iOS and not many developers have enough experience to handle this automation.
+Unfortunately, there are significant differences between the tooling of Android and iOS, and not many developers have enough experience to handle this automation.
 On top of that, iOS is much more complicated than Android due to advanced code signing and distribution policies.
-And as we have said before, if you are doing it manually, even Xcode cannot help you by doing its magic.
+And as we have said before, if you are doing it manually, even Xcode cannot help you.

 AppCenter is a cloud service with tooling for the automation and deployment of your application.
 Its biggest advantage is that many of the settings can be configured from the graphical interface.
 It is much easier to set up the App Store and Play Store deployments this way, rather than working with uploads from the command line.